-For more information about the PhD in Couple and Family Therapy, visit the Counseling and Family Therapy Department (https://drexel.edu/cnhp/academics/departments/Counseling-and-Family-Therapy/) website.
+For more information about the PhD in Couple and Family Therapy, please visit the program website (https://drexel.edu/cnhp/academics/doctoral/PHD-Couple-Family-Therapy/).

 Students are required to complete the standard curriculum in couple and family therapy before pursuing the doctoral curriculum.
-The standard curriculum is offered in the COAMFTE- accredited Master of Family Therapy (p.
-26) and post-master's certificate programs at the University.
+The standard curriculum is offered in the COAMFTE-accredited Master of Family Therapy (p.
+29) program at the University.